accessibilitywars/zaw2/content/pages/philosphy.md

 ## Finally...

-We don't hold a monopoly on LI builds here at Accessibility Wars.
+We don't hold a monopoly on Accessible Builds here at Accessibility Wars.
 [Check out some possible alternatives](/alternatives)